confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table.md

 ### PRIMARY KEY

-A ksqlDB TABLE works much like tables in other SQL systems.
+A ksqlDB table works much like tables in other SQL systems.
 A table has zero or more rows.
 Each row is identified by its `PRIMARY KEY`.
 A row's `PRIMARY KEY` can't be `NULL`.

 If an incoming message in the underlying {{ site.ak }} topic has the same key as an existing row, it _replaces_ the existing row in the table.
-But if the message's value is `NULL`, it _deletes_ the row, as long as it has a later timestamp / `ROWTIME` than the existing row.
+But if the message's value is `null`, it _deletes_ the row.

 !!! tip
-    A message that has a `NULL` value is known as a _tombstone_, because it causes the existing row to be deleted.
+    A message that has a `null` value is known as a _tombstone_, because it causes the existing row to be deleted.

 This situation is handled differently by [ksqlDB STREAM](../create-stream), as